GoogleContainerTools/google-container-tools-intellij/README.md

 ![opened Spring Boot hello world project](docs/images/sb-hello-world-project.png)

 This project is a very simple web application created with [the popular Spring Boot framework](https://spring.io/projects/spring-boot).
+It uses [Jib Maven plugin](https://github.com/GoogleContainerTools/jib) to build a container image for the project, instead of a Dockerfile.
+Jib is supported by the plugin and Skaffold and recommended as the best way to build optimized Java container images.

 Once the project loads, the plugin will detect it is preconfigured with Skaffold YAML configuration to build image and deploy to Kubernetes.
 A notification shows: